senzing-garage/docker-compose-air-gapper/README.md

         chmod +x ${SENZING_DOWNLOAD_FILE}
         ```

-### Create save-images.sh
+### Prepare docker-compose.yaml

-This step creates the `save-images.sh` shell script using a specified `docker-compose.yaml` file.

 1. :pencil2: Identify the directory containing the `docker-compose.yaml` file.
    **Note:** Unfortunately `docker-compose config` only accepts 4 file names:
-   docker-compose.yml, docker-compose.yaml, compose.yml, compose.yaml.
+   `docker-compose.yml`, `docker-compose.yaml`, `compose.yml`, and `compose.yaml`.
-   So if your docker-compose file has a different name, it will need to be renamed or copied to an acceptable name.
+   So if your docker-compose.yaml file in the `SENZING_DOCKER_COMPOSE_DIRECTORY` directory has a different name,
+   it will need to be renamed or copied to an acceptable name.
    A docker-compose [GitHub issue](https://github.com/docker/compose/issues/8671) has been created to address this.
    Example: